facebookresearch/RAM/projects/autodata/README.md

 ### Results: RL training

-We compare the performance of Qwen-3.5-4B trained on 2,017 examples from CoT Self-Instruct versus Agentic Self-Instruct data, using Kimi-K2.6 as the reward model to score responses against the generated rubrics.
+We compare the performance of Qwen-3.5-4B trained on the examples from CoT Self-Instruct versus Agentic Self-Instruct data, using Kimi-K2.6 as the reward model to score responses against the generated rubrics.
 From each dataset, we hold out 100 examples as a test set and train Qwen-3.5-4B with GRPO for roughly one epoch (batch size 32, learning rate 1e-6).
 We evaluate each trained model on both test sets (100 examples each) to measure in-distribution and out-of distribution performance.
 We find the model trained on Agentic Self-Instruct CS data demonstrates a clear advantage, suggesting that the challenging training data produced by the agentic pipeline translates to stronger reasoning performance.
 <!--
 We train Qwen-3.5-4B with GRPO on 2,017 examples for roughly one epoch from each data source and evaluate on 200 held-out test sets.
 Scores are rubric-based, judged by Kimi-K2.6.
 -->